TEAMMATES/teammates/devdocs/orientation-guide.md

 [TEAMMATES community](https://teammatesv4.appspot.com/about.html) has three tiers, defined based on the level of involvement.

-*   Contributor: Small but noteworthy contribution to the project.
+*   **Contributor**: Small but noteworthy contribution to the project.
-*   Committer: Significant contributions sustained over a long period of time.
+*   **Committer**: Significant contributions sustained over a long period of time.
-*   Core member: Significant and sustained contributions in recent times.
+*   **Core member**: Significant and sustained contributions in recent times.
 Core members can progress through the levels: Snr Developer, Area Lead, Project Lead, and Project Manager.

 ## Getting started